 7/7 and 14/14 FLEXIBLE CLASSES

-For 40 years, Nicholls State University has been educating energy professionals in the unique Petroleum Engineering Technology and Safety Management degree programs.
-We pride ourselves in providing higher education opportunities to non-traditional working students in the energy industry for the Gulf of Mexico (GoM) operations and beyond.
-Our graduates are now employed around the world in management and leadership positions in the energy sector including many who have worked and now work for Bureau of Safety Environmental Enforcement.
+Looking for a specialized Petroleum Engineering Technology and Safety Management degree program?
+Look no further than Nicholls State University, where we’ve been educating energy professionals for 50 years.
+Our unique programs cater to non-traditional working students in the energy industry, particularly for Gulf of Mexico (GoM) operations and beyond.
+Our graduates have landed management and leadership positions in the energy sector worldwide, including many who work or have worked for Bureau of Safety Environmental Enforcement.

 PETSM Graduate 2016

 “I graduated from Nicholls State in 2016 with my Associate of Science in Petroleum Services, Associate of Science in Safety Technology, and Bachelor of Science in Safety Management.
 During my last year or so of study I was fortunate to attain my first job in the safety industry due having my associates in Safety Technology and noting I was continuing my education to receive my bachelors in Safety Management the following year.
 That is the beauty and what truly stands out for the Nicholls PETSM program the associates degrees.
 The courses I have taken in the Safety Management program helped be get my foot in the door of learning the educational piece in the industry.
 Also, the flexibility of online learning allowed me to able to work almost fulltime all while studying for my degrees.

 The support from faculty and staff was absolutely amazing and truly holds near and dear to my heart.
 It is because of each faculty member why I never gave up and continued pushing forward.
 Their support in ASSP was also motivating to network in other industries and expand my learnings.